solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 ## Abstract and learning objectives

 In this hands-on lab, you will perform steps to migrate Windows Server and SQL Server workloads to Azure.
-You will go through provisioning a Windows Server VM, migrating SQL Server database to Azure SQL Managed Instance (SQL MI), and Azure Arc-enable an on-premises Windows Server VM.
+You will go through provisioning a Windows Server VM, migrating a SQL Server database to Azure SQL Managed Instance (SQL MI), and Azure Arc-enable an on-premises Windows Server VM.

 ## Overview

-In this lab, attendees will perform steps towards migrating Tailspin Toys on-premises Windows Server and SQL Server workloads to Azure.
-Tailspin needs a new Windows Server VM created in Azure for hosting their Web application, a on-premises SQL Server database migrated to Azure SQL Managed Instance, and an on-premises Windows Server VM to be Azure Arc-enabled.
+In this lab, attendees will perform steps toward migrating Tailspin Toys on-premises Windows Server and SQL Server workloads to Azure.
+Tailspin needs a new Windows Server VM created in Azure for hosting their Web application, an on-premises SQL Server database migrated to Azure SQL Managed Instance, and an on-premises Windows Server VM to be Azure Arc-enabled.

 Tailspin already has a Hub and Spoke network setup in Azure with Azure Bastion for enabling remote management of Azure VM using Azure Bastion.
 The Azure resources provisioned throughout this lab will be deployed into this environment.